What is Gratitude?

 Pray to God (if you are spiritual-minded) daily expressing thanks for

-be delighted to discover how content and hopeful you are feeling.
-That
+delighted to discover how content and hopeful you are feeling.
+That sense of

-sense of fulfillment is gratitude at work.
-You applying the expression of
+fulfillment is gratitude at work.
+You applying the expression of gratitude in

-gratitude in your daily life helps to enhance your emotional wellness and
+your daily life helps to enhance your emotional wellness and happiness.

-control over your feelings, behavior, and thoughts when faced with both
+over your feelings, behavior, and thoughts when faced with both good and

 Tap into your joy and health now.